moss-l/bhs-js-testing/elements-of-stylish-code.md

 `index`.
 If the loop variable was anything other than `i` an experienced programmer would slow down to see what was different about this particular `for` loop.
-(If you have nested `for` loops, the inner loop should use `j` but as we’ll discuss later it’s probably better to see if you can’t get rid of the nesting instead.)
+(If you have nested `for` loops, the inner loop should use `j` but, as we’ll discuss later, it’s probably better to see if you can’t get rid of the nesting instead.)

 Similarly, if you are writing a function that doesn’t care about the meaning of its arguments beyond what kind of values they are, then it